windirstat/windirstat/README.rst

 We're not aware of an alternative for Windows at this moment, but

-Logo
-====
-The logo_ was generously designed and contributed to the project by Robin "tuqueque" Marín.

 Contributing
 ============
-The project Wiki on Bitbucket features a whole section on the topic of contributing.
+The project Wiki_ on Bitbucket features a whole section on the topic of contributing.
 If you don't agree on the requirements, feel free to contact a project member regardless before you put any substantial effort into your potential contribution.